 For ages 16 years and older

-Responsible to: Environmental Exhibit Specialist/Director of Animal Care & Facilities
+Responsible to: Environmental Exhibit Coordinator/Director of Animal Care & Facilities

 Length of Commitment: A full semester or summer commitment.
 Minimum of one four-hour shift per week.